 Now what is James saying here?

-The word that is translated desire is the same word Paul uses: epithumia.
+The word that is translated as desire is the same word Paul uses, epithumia.
 And James is clearly using this word in a sexual context, also.
-In fact, James uses a sexual term that is translated “lured and enticed.”
+In fact, James uses a sexual term that is translated as “lured and enticed.”

 Now what does this all mean?

-It means this: We want what we desire—all behavior is based on my free will.
+It means that we want what we desire—all behavior is based on my free will.
 I choose it.
-But at the same time our desires rule us.
-The NIV translates this passage in a vivid way: “But each person is tempted when they are dragged away by their own evil desire and enticed.”
+But at the same time, our desires rule us.
+The NIV translates this passage in a vivid way: “But each person is tempted when they are dragged away by their own evil desire and enticed” (v.
+14).